arun-r-007/GDG-Recruitment/README.md

 1. **Register**

    * User enters **Name, Email, and Password**.
-   * Data is saved into the browser’s **localStorage** as a JSON array of users.
+   * Data is saved into the browser’s **localstorage** as a JSON array of users.

 2. **Login**

    * User enters **Email and Password**.
-   * The script checks if the credentials match any user in localStorage.
+   * The script checks if the credentials match any user in localstorage.
    * If yes → Login successful → Redirects to **hello.html**.
    * If no → Shows “Invalid credentials”.